Lagrangian Floer theory and mirror symmetry on compact toric manifolds: Cyclic symmetry in the toric case

-Here $\langle\cdot , \cdot \rangle_{\rm{cyc}}$ is defined by \eqref{PDandCYC}, see also Subsection \ref{subsec:signpreliminary}. \end{enumerate} \end{thm} \begin{proof} (1) and (2) follows from $(1) - (5)$ Condition $\ref{perturbforq}$ in the same way as the case of $\frak q$.
-(3) is a consequence of (6) Proposition \ref{existcycpert}. \end{proof} \begin{rem} Actually we need to fix an energy level $E_0$ and restrict the construction of the family of multisections for the moduli space of maps of homology class $\beta$ with $\beta \cap \omega \le E_0$, by the reason explained in \cite{fooobook} Subsection 7.2.3.
-(After then we can use homological algebra to extend construction of the operators to all $\beta$'s.)
+Here $\langle\cdot , \cdot \rangle_{\rm{cyc}}$ is defined by \eqref{PDandCYC}, see also Subsection \ref{subsec:signpreliminary}. \end{enumerate} \end{thm} \begin{proof} The statements 1 and 2 follow from Condition $\ref{perturbforq}$.1-5 in the same way as the case of $\frak q$.
+The statement 3 is a consequence of Proposition \ref{existcycpert}.6. \end{proof} \begin{rem} \begin{enumerate} \item As we mentioned in Remark \ref{rem235}, we need to fix an energy level $E_0$ and restrict the construction of the family of multisections for the moduli space of maps of homology class $\beta$ with $\beta \cap \omega \le E_0$, by the reason explained in \cite[Subsection 7.2.3]{fooobook2}.
+(After that, we can use homological algebra to extend construction of the operators to all $\beta$'s.)

-This process is discussed in \cite{fooo091} Section 14, following \cite{fooobook} Section 7.2.
-(See also \cite{fooo091} Section 14.)
-In the current $T^n$-equivariant case, we can perform the same construction in a $T^n$-equivariant way.
-We will not repeat this kind of remarks in other similar situations in the rest of this paper.